Around 20% of startups fail during the first year of operations.

 5 Stages Of Business Life Cycle

-The evolution of entrepreneurial ventures spans various phases, from planting the seeds of a business idea to maturity and decline stages.
+The evolution of entrepreneurial ventures spans various phases, from planting the seeds of a business idea to reaching maturity and in some cases, decline.

-The very beginning of your business’s lifecycle is the idea you have for your business.
-This stage, that even precedes the very existence of your business, is usually called the seed stage.
+The very beginning of your business’s lifecycle is when you form an idea for your business.
+This stage, which even precedes the very existence of your business, is usually called the seed stage.
 You are about to plant your business seed and nurture it into success.